wangchao9240/job-tracker/_bmad-output/implementation-artifacts/1-3-sign-out-and-session-boundary.md

       - Success: `{ data: { signedOut: true }, error: null }`
       - Failure: `{ data: null, error: { code: "SIGN_OUT_FAILED" } }` (do not leak raw upstream errors)

-- [ ] Add a “Sign out” UI action in the authenticated workspace.
+- [x] Add a "Sign out" UI action in the authenticated workspace.
-  - [ ] Add a button in the authenticated shell (start simple; can be relocated later):
+  - [x] Add a button in the authenticated shell (start simple; can be relocated later):
     - Likely `./job-tracker/src/app/page.jsx` or a small header component under `./job-tracker/src/components/`.
-  - [ ] On click:
+  - [x] On click:
     - Call `fetch("/api/auth/sign-out", { method: "POST" })`.
     - On success: navigate to `/sign-in` using Next navigation (`router.replace("/sign-in")`).
     - On failure: show an actionable error and allow retry.

-- [ ] Ensure session boundary is enforced after sign-out.
+- [x] Ensure session boundary is enforced after sign-out.
-  - [ ] Verify middleware protection still works after cookie is cleared:
+  - [x] Verify middleware protection still works after cookie is cleared:
     - Visiting `/` after sign-out redirects to `/sign-in`.
     - Back/forward navigation does not reveal protected UI.
-  - [ ] Clear any client-only UI state that could “look like” user data after sign-out (when that state exists later):
+  - [x] Clear any client-only UI state that could "look like" user data after sign-out (when that state exists later):
     - If zustand/react-query are in use, clear caches/state on sign-out success to avoid stale UI.

-- [ ] Add a minimal auth-required API endpoint to prove the unauthorized contract (AC #3).
+- [x] Add a minimal auth-required API endpoint to prove the unauthorized contract (AC #3).
-  - [ ] Create `./job-tracker/src/app/api/me/route.js` (`GET`):
+  - [x] Create `./job-tracker/src/app/api/me/route.js` (`GET`):
     - Uses `src/lib/supabase/server.js` to read the session user.
     - If no user: return `{ data: null, error: { code: "UNAUTHORIZED" } }` with HTTP 401.
     - If user exists: return `{ data: { userId }, error: null }` with HTTP 200.
-  - [ ] In the UI (authenticated area), optionally call `/api/me` once on load to validate session and handle 401:
+- [x] In the UI (authenticated area), optionally call `/api/me` once on load to validate session and handle 401:
   - If 401, show a clear sign-in prompt and/or redirect to `/sign-in`.

-- [ ] Manual verification (maps 1:1 to AC).
+- [x] Manual verification (maps 1:1 to AC).
-  - [ ] Signed in → click “Sign out” → redirected to `/sign-in`.
+  - [x] Signed in → click "Sign out" → redirected to `/sign-in`.
-  - [ ] After sign-out:
+  - [x] After sign-out:
     - Directly open `/` → redirected to `/sign-in`.
     - Use browser back/forward → still cannot access protected UI.
-  - [ ] After sign-out, call `/api/me`:
+  - [x] After sign-out, call `/api/me`:
     - Returns HTTP 401 and `{ data: null, error: { code: "UNAUTHORIZED" } }`.
     - UI shows actionable prompt (not a broken state).